pkardas/notes/courses/fast-ai.md

 were too slow and too big to be useful.

 **What is ML?** Like regular programming, a way to get computers to complete a specific task.
-Instead of telling the computer the exact steps to solve a problem, show it examples fo the problem to solve and let it figure out how to solve it itself.
+Instead of telling the computer the exact steps to solve a problem, show it examples of the problem to solve and let it figure out how to solve it itself.

 *Neural network* - parametrised function that can solve any problem to any level of accuracy (in theory - *universal